 Christmas Devotionals Christian Resources

 Christmas devotionals can be a great resource for personal quiet time and reflection.
-I have a friend over at Divine Creative Love that really takes her Christmas devotionals to a entire new level with her beautiful Bible Journaling.
+I have a friend over at Divine Creative Love that really takes her Christmas devotionals to an entirely new level with her beautiful Bible Journaling.
 But what are some other resources for family tradition and reflection?

 One of my new favorite resources for teaching children the real meaning of Christmas through books is over at Ayrn the Librarian.
 She is a master at coming up with book resources for families.
 Her resource telling the Christmas story to kids, is beautifully put together!